-If you’re after a simple yet exciting card game for all ages, 99 should suit you.
+If you’re after a simple card game for all ages, 99 should suit you well.
 Not sure how to play it?
 These 99 card game rules explain the gameplay in detail.

-99, also known as Ninety-Nine or Bust, is a popular card-adding game ideal for a small family gathering or a bunch of friends (check out our list of small group games for more inspiration).
+99, also known as Ninety-Nine or Bust, is a popular card-adding game ideal for a small group of players, including kids or beginners.

 - What is 99?

-Continue reading for the detailed instructions on how to play 99.
+Continue reading for detailed instructions on how to play 99.

 Length of Play: 15+ minutes

-Main Objective: Be the last player with a remaining token.
+Main Objective: Count the cards and be the last player with a remaining token.

 What You’ll Need to Play 99